marclaval/angular-richtext-renderer/README.md

 To start the demo application in a browser:
 - run `gulp play.browser` to continuously build it and start a webserver at http://localhost:9001

+To run tests in node:
+- run `gulp test.node`

+To run tests in Chrome:
+- run `gulp test.browser`